billylkc/blog/content/posts/static-site-crawling-with-goq.md

 2. Create a ****struct**** with the ****goquery tag****

-    We can easliy check that the header is `h1` and detailed descriptions `div.mw-parser-output p` and it should return a list of strings
+    We can easily check that the header is `h1` and detailed descriptions `div.mw-parser-output p` and it should return a list of strings

     ```go
     type Wiki struct {